kmix27/jupyter_d3/README.md

 To actually see the viz for now, unitl  I figure out the jupyter marriage, run an http server from the viz directory and open local-host:8000 in a browser.

 For non-python folks there is a markdown version of the notebook as well.
+OR you can skip all that noise and just [play with the visualization](https://bl.ocks.org/kmix27/22e56293670eec3364b9172fc5575e3e).